 A second image, Sacking a Drug Store on Second Avenue, shows a mob tearing up the street, and a simian-faced man in top hat leaving with his booty – a bottle of whiskey.
 He presents the bottle to a female with a darker complexion; long dark hair and a cone-like hat.
 Her facial features could be construed as simian, but with a Native American to the right, she could be a companion to the Native American.
 Clearly, Nast’s mob is multi-cultural.
 He did not place the blame squarely on the Irish, though he did indicate their participation in the looting.

-The particular subject of lynching in the final image in the August 1st Harper’s Weekly issue, Hanging a Negro in Clarkson Street is striking for several reasons.
-Nast repeated the draft riot lynching in future drawings against the Irish.
+The particular subject of lynching in the final image in the August 1st Harper’s Weekly issue, Hanging a Negro in Clarkson Street is striking for several reasons as Nast repeated the draft riot lynching in future drawings against the Irish.
 A lifeless African American hangs from a tree noose on Clarkson Street, located on the west side of Manhattan, near Nast’s first boyhood home on Greenwich Street.

 While Nast placed the Irish in the mob scenes of the first and second images, he does not make the same visual indictment in the Clarkson Street image.
 This is significant.
-If Nast had a cultural bias against Irish or Catholics, as may have been the case, one would have expected him to draw the mob as Irish.
+If Nast possessed a cultural bias against Irish or Catholics, as may have been the case, one would have expected him to draw the mob predominantly as Irish.

 Harper’s Weekly cautioned their readers not to blame the Irish exclusively.
 Although Harper’s Weekly acknowledged some Irish involvement, they were quick to point out that other groups also contributed to the melee, and in fact, provided examples of Irish police who put their lives at risk to stop the violence: